Jim Diamond (singer): Later years

 In the late 1990s, Diamond teamed up with saxophonist Chris "Snake" Davis, known for his work with soul outfit M People.
 The pair were known as The Blue Shoes, but were later billed as Jim Diamond and Snake Davis.

 In 2005, Diamond released his first studio album in eleven years, Souled and Healed.
 The singles "When You Turn" and "Blue Shoes" were released from this.
 In 2009 he re-united with Tony Hymas to produce a third PhD album entitled "Three".

 Jim Diamond's last album, City of Soul, released by Camino Records in 2011, featured among others Wet Wet Wet drummer Tommy Cunningham and Greg Kane of Hue and Cry.
 All proceeds from this album of soul music covers benefited the children's charity, Radio Clyde Cash for Kids.

 Personal life and death

 Diamond married Christine Bailey in 1978.
-The couple had two children; their son Lawrence is the keyboardist of the UK indie pop group Citizens! and the former bass player of Official Secrets Act.
+The couple had two children; their son Lawrence is the keyboard player of the UK indie pop group Citizens! and the former bass player of Official Secrets Act.

 In the early 1980s, Diamond contracted hepatitis.

 Diamond died in his sleep on 8 October 2015, at the age of 64.
-According to his daughter Sara, the cause of death was a pulmonary edema.
+According to his daughter Sara, the cause of death was a pulmonary œdema.